Grand Junction Offers Visitors Unexpected Adventure and Bounty

 - 2021 USA BMX Grand Mesa Nationals, June 25-27: Held ad Grand Valley BMX, this three-day competition will feature some of the top BMX riders in the country.

-- The Colorado National Monument: Located just six miles from downtown Grand Junction, The Colorado National Monument is a breathtaking must-see while visiting the Western Slope and a lesser-known gem in the park system.
+- The Colorado National Monument: Located just six miles from downtown Grand Junction, The Colorado National Monument is a breathtaking must-see while visiting and a lesser-known gem in the park system.
 Panoramic views of towering red rock spires are one of the many reasons why Colorado National Monument is a favorite among travelers in search of Colorado’s beautiful destinations.
 Drive or bike across the National Monument’s Rim Rock Drive to enjoy 20,000 acres of vibrant reddish sandstone canyons and mesas rising above the Colorado River.
 Numerous hiking trails like Serpents Trail are accessible directly from Rim Rock Drive.

 - The Grand Mesa: Among Grand Junction's spectacular red cliffs and winding canyons, visitors will see the 11,000-foot Grand Mesa, the world’s largest flat-top mountain, which boasts more than 300 lakes.
 Experience varied terrains by traversing Highway 65 (the Grand Mesa National Scenic and Historic Byway).
 At 350,000 acres, the Mesa is also graced with deep forests of aspens set against Colorado pine, spruce and fir, affording great locales for camping, fishing, ATVing and more.
 For hiking enthusiasts, Crag Crest Trail offers the perfect high alpine hike atop the spine of the Mesa.